BajajSmriti/image_ranking/spectral_clustering/README.md

 We have deployed the algorithm on the localhost for ranking real-time images using a Python-based web framework, Flask.
 It has helped to implement a bare-minimum web server which is useful for the end users to search from a database of ever-growing Flickr images.

 ## Dependencies
-1.Python 3.7+
+1. Python 3.7+

 ## How to run
 1. python feature_extractor.py
 2. python data_cluster.py
 3. python test.py
-4. python main.py (Administrator because of Flask)
+4. python main.py (Administrator because of Flask) It will be hosted on port 9080 and can be accessed via http://127.0.0.1:9080/.